AZORIS FAIAL GARDEN

 The Azoris Faial Garden has the perfect concept for those who are looking for a holiday in the purest rest and tranquility of nature.
-With a stunning and privileged view over the Atlantic and the Pico mountain, the admirable four-star hotel offers comfort and well-being to receive the best of its guests.
+With a stunning and privileged view over the Atlantic and the Pico mountain, the admirable four-star hotel offers comfort and well-being to welcome its guests the best possible way.

 Located in the city of Horta, Faial Island, a 5-minute walk from the center and the marina, it has a total of 131 rooms in which 2 junior suites, 4 senior suites, 26 executive rooms and 99 standard rooms.
 There is a Wellness Center available for you to take care of yourself - Jacuzzi, Sauna, Turkish Bath, Gym - and you can also enjoy the Outdoor and Indoor Pools, or have fun with the Volleyball and Tennis Courts, with Free parking within the grounds of extensive greens and charming villas.